UPDATED 5 October, 2021

-According to the Green Pass (Tav Yarok) policy, individuals who are fully vaccinated or have recovered from COVID-19 may apply for a document (Green Pass) permitting them to attend tefillah beyond the current 10 indoors + 20 outdoors regulation.
-We are excited to announce that we will be offering a Green Pass (Tav Yarok) minyan for select tefillot.
+According to the Green Pass (Tav Yarok) policy, individuals who are fully vaccinated or have recovered from COVID-19 may apply for a document (Green Pass) permitting them to attend tefillot indoors (Upstairs, or Downstairs).
+Those who have not been vaccinated may take Rapid or PCR tests to allow them to come to shul on a temporary basis.

-If you are eligible for a Green Pass, but haven’t yet received one, apply here on the MOH website in order to sign up for the Green Pass tefillot at KSYM!
+If you are eligible for a Green Pass, but haven’t yet received one, apply here on the MOH website.

 What should I do now?

-In order to sign up for any future Green-Pass minyanim and activities, you must first pre-register with our administrator who will confirm your eligibility.
+In order to sign up for any Green-Pass minyanim and activities, you must first pre-register with our administrator who will confirm your eligibility.
 This is a one-time process until the Green Pass expiration date.
 To do this you must complete this form.
 You will need a copy of your actual green pass (See example picture below).
-On a temporary basis, you can also supply your Vaccination Certificate (Green Passport - See picture below).
-In order for us to comply, no other documents can be accepted at this.
-If you run into technical difficulties sending us this information, please email this information to .
-For instructions on how to upload your documents to the form, click here.

 What happens next?